-The Company has no fixed life but, pursuant to the Articles, an ordinary resolution for the continuation of the Company will be proposed at the Annual General Meeting to be held on 22 March 2022 and, if passed, every three years thereafter.
+The Company has no fixed life but, pursuant to the Articles, an ordinary resolution for the continuation of the Company will be proposed at the Annual General Meeting every three years.
+The last vote was in March 2022, with 99.97% of shareholders voting for the continuation of the Company.
+The next continuation vote will be proposed at the AGM to be held in 2025.
 Upon any such resolution not being passed, within 90 days proposals will be put forward to the effect that the Company be wound up, liquidated, reconstructed or unitised.